younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

 Humhum, let's not heat the oven up, and put ourselves to work step by step.

-# I) Completely secured & working API with Symfony - JWT - GraphQL
+# Completely secured & working API with Symfony - JWT - GraphQL

 I am not fan of showing only the graphQL behavior with Symfony.
 If you know what are the concepts of an API (JWT, login, registration etc) you can jump like a beatiful kangouroo to the GraphQL implementation.